 As events escalated in McCarthy we also read about the abuse Papa Pilgrim’s children were enduring at home.
 Rescue was required.

-Izzia had extensive access to Papa Pilgrim as he gathered material for this book and the story detail is enriched because of it.
-This is a page-turner and it clearly captures the ways in which some Alaskans interact with and talk about their land, the government, and one another.
+Izzia had extensive access to Papa Pilgrim as he gathered material for this book and the story is enriched because of it.
+This is a page-turner that captures the ways in which some Alaskans interact with and talk about their land, the government, and one another.

 The Sun is a Compass by Caroline Van Hemert